The Life and Adventures of Nicholas Nickleby.....with Illustrations By Phiz. Annotated By Bibliographer Thomas Hatton

 In the original monthly parts; 20 parts in 19.
-From the famed Hatton & Cleaver collection, and annotated by Thomas Hatton, who has written in pencil on the rear wrapper of part VI: "No. 920 - clean and perfect."
-Additionally, Mr. Hatton has written in pencil in part VI, on page 192, the final page of text, "CNP .
-TH." ("CNP" meaning "clean and perfect.")
+From the famed Hatton & Cleaver collection, and annotated by Thomas Hatton, who has written in pencil in part V, on page 160, the final page of text, "CNP .
+TH." ("CNP" meaning "clean and perfect.").
 Original green printed wrappers - ALL wrappers are correct.
 FIRST ISSUE of the text, with part IV having the misprint "visiter" for "sister" on page 123, line 17, and part V having the misprint "latter" for letter on page 160, line 6 up.
-FIRST STATE of the plates, having the publisher's imprint beneath the illustrations in parts I and II, and FIRST STATE of plate 29 in part XV, with the long title and the signature "PHIZ" in caps, a dot preceeding the letter "P" and another dot between the last two letters.
-Part XI has the Charles Tilt ad, as cited by Hatton & Cleaver: "In many copies seen, there is to be found pasted within the front wrapper, a small yellow slip (4 1/2" x 3"), issued by Charles Tilt, Fleet Street.
-On one side it is headed, "New books for Children/Tales of Shipwrecks & Disasters at Sea," and on verso, "Unique Present" - Substantially, all the ads and slips are present, with the following exceptions: part II lacks the Mechi slip and two leaves of the Advertiser; part III lacks the scarce Joseph Amesbury ad; part VIII lacks only the scarce Tyas "Heads of the People" ad.
+The text is UNOPENED, therefore unread, in parts XI and XVII.
+The rear ad "Medical Casket" is UNOPENED in part XVI.
+FIRST STATE of the plates, having the publisher's imprint beneath the illustrations in parts I and II, and second state of plate 29 in part XV, with the shorter title.
+Part XI has the Charles Tilt ad, as cited by Hatton & Cleaver: "In many copies seen, there is to be found pasted within the front wrapper, a small yellow slip (4 1/2" x 3"), issued by Charles Tilt, Fleet Street."
+On one side it is headed, "New books for Children/Tales of Shipwrecks & Disasters at Sea," and on verso, "Unique Present" - Substantially, all the ads and slips are present, with the following exceptions: part III lacks the scarce Joseph Amesbury ad; part VIII lacks the scarce Tyas "Heads of the People" ad as well as the Mechi ad.
 All other ads are present as called for by Hatton & Cleaver.
-Part XIX/XX has the scarce "Hill's Seal Wafers" ad without the seals.
-The plates are very good to fine; tissue guards are present.
-Spines are expertly renewed on parts I, VI and perhaps a few others.
-Subscriber's names, or initials on front wraps of parts IX, XII, XIII, XVI and XIX/XX.
-Small repair to fore-corners of part I front wrapper.
-Bookplate of Mortimer L. Schiff on page 1 of Advertiser of part I; armorial bookplate of Charles Parkhurst on inside of slipcase and chemise.
+Part XIX/XX has the scarce "Hill's Seal Wafers" ad with 4 of the seals.
+The plates are very good to fine; tissue guards are present, some newer.
+Spines are expertly renewed on most parts.
+Subscriber's names on front wraps of parts XVIII and XIX/XX.
+Bookplate of Charles Parkhurst on inside of slipcase and chemise.
 Octavo, [i-vii]viii-x[xi]xii-xiv[xv]xvi, 2-624, with 39 plates by Phiz and the frontis by Maclise.
-The present set is exceptional in many ways: both the text and plates have the FIRST ISSUE points; it is annotated by the bibliographer, Thomas Hatton, and is from the Hatton & Cleaver collection; all parts are complete, with the exceptions of II, III and VIII, as noted above.
-Housed in a handsome purple quarter-leather slipcase, with chemise.
+The present set is exceptional in many ways: both the text and plates 1 and 2 have the FIRST ISSUE points; it is annotated by the bibliographer, Thomas Hatton, and included is a 2 page autograph letter, written the same year as the publication of the bibliography and concerns the number of plates used to print the Nicholas Nickleby in parts.
+All parts are complete, with the exceptions of III and VIII, as noted above.
+Housed in a handsome maroon quarter-leather slipcase, with chemise.
 Provenance: The Hatton & Cleaver Collection, The Heritage Bookshop, Charles Parkhurst Books, Inc.